 The Battle of Britain.
 Outmanned and outgunned, Britain faced the might of the Nazi war machine alone, having seen the BEF get curbstomped in France.
 With the help of radar, the RAF utterly tore apart the Luftwaffe, with resistance pilots such as the terrifying 303rd squadron from Poland.

 The Texas Revolutionaries against Mexico.
 Two massacres at the Alamo and Goliad left them decimated and the United States pulling their support.
-They were chased to the brink at San Jacinto with Santa Anna prepared to finish them off on April 22, 1845 (even with Santa Anna diverting many of his troops, they still outnumbered the Texans more than 2 to 1).
-So all Sam Houston decided to do was engage the fight a day early - taking advantage of Santa Anna's incredibly stupid decision to not post lookouts - and took the sleeping Mexican army by surprise.
-Despite greatly outnumbering them, the Mexicans surrendered in less than 20 minutes.
+They were chased to the brink at San Jacinto with Santa Anna prepared to finish them off on April 22, 1845 (even with Santa Anna diverting many of his troops, they still outnumbered the Texians more than 2 to 1).
+So all Sam Houston decided to do was engage the fight a day early — taking advantage of Santa Anna's incredibly stupid decision to not post lookouts — and took the sleeping Mexican army by surprise.
+Despite greatly outnumbering them, the Mexicans surrendered in less than 20 minutes, with Santa Anna, the President of Mexico, being taken prisoner by the Texians.